MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/remote-assist-government-community-cloud.md

 ## Limits

-Support for GCC and GCC high applies to Remote Assist on the HoloLens only (not mobile).
+Support for GCC and GCC high applies to Dynamics 365 Remote Assist on the HoloLens only (not mobile).

-Remote Assist on HoloLens and mobile are *unavailable* for the Department of Defense.
+Dynamics 365 Remote Assist on HoloLens and mobile are *unavailable* for the Department of Defense.

 ### See also